Paris demands probe after French journalist killed in Ukraine

 Russia's Foreign Ministry did not immediately respond to a request for comment.
 Moscow has repeatedly denied that its forces target civilians in Ukraine.

-Colonna said on Twitter that she had spoken to the Luhansk governor and had asked President Volodymyr Zelenskiy for an investigation.
+Colonna said on Twitter that she had spoken to the Luhansk governor and had asked Zelenskiy for an investigation.

 Both had assured her of their help and support.